aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xslfo-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XSLFO to SXC in Android via Java" h2="Transform XSLFO to SXC within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate XSLFO to SXC conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert XSLFO to XLSX.
-Secondly, you can convert XLSX to SXC by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>
+XSLFO to SXC conversion is a necessary step for many Android applications.
+XSLFO is an XML-based markup language used for formatting documents, while SXC is a spreadsheet format used by OpenOffice and other programs.
+Converting XSLFO to SXC allows users to take advantage of the features of both formats.

+<h2>How Aspose.Total Helps for XSLFO to SXC Conversion</h2>
+Aspose.Total for Android via Java is a comprehensive suite of APIs that can be used to integrate XSLFO to SXC conversion into Android applications.
+The suite includes two APIs: Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Using Aspose.PDF for Android via Java, developers can convert XSLFO to XLSX, a spreadsheet format supported by Microsoft Excel.
+Aspose.Cells for Android via Java can then be used to convert XLSX to SXC.
+Both APIs are easy to use and can be integrated into any Android application.

+Aspose.Total for Android via Java also provides a number of other features, such as the ability to create, edit, and convert documents, spreadsheets, and images.
+It also provides support for a wide range of file formats, including PDF, DOCX, XLSX, and more.
+With Aspose.Total for Android via Java, developers can easily integrate XSLFO to SXC conversion into their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}